View the Disabled Parking On-Street Locations map.

-The City of Tampa Parking Division makes every effort to comply with guidelines of the Americans with Disabilities Act.
+The City of Tampa Parking Division makes every effort to comply with the guidelines of the Americans with Disabilities Act.
 As a result of the periodic changes being made to disabled parking regulations, the Parking Division elects to remain current with the changes by attending the International Parking Institute Conference and Trade Show held throughout a number of major US cities on an annual basis.
 Additionally, the Parking Division maintains an active membership status with the Florida Parking Association.

-Disabled Parking at time-restricted, on-street meter spaces Downtown Tampa
+Disabled Parking at time-restricted, on-street meter spaces

 Disabled Parking Off-Street

-As the Parking Division continues to improve the appearance and physical conditions of the City owned and operated parking facilities, we are focusing on the disabled parking environment within each facility.
-The guidelines of the Americans with Disabilities Act states that one in every four spaces, but not less than one, must be designated as van accessible.
+As the Parking Division continues to improve the appearance and physical conditions of the City-owned and operated parking facilities, we are focusing on the disabled parking environment within each facility.
+The guidelines of the Americans with Disabilities Act state that one in every four spaces, but not less than one, must be designated as van accessible.
 Additionally, the vertical clearance of each garage must be equivalent to 114 inches (9.5 feet).
 Unfortunately, several of the older designed garages only offer a 6' 8" clearance.
-In such cases, we are unable to offer van accessible spaces and therefore must offer an equivalent solution in a nearby surface lot or on-street space.
-Please be advised that the following garages do offer an appropriate height for van accessible parking spaces: Pam Iorio Parking Garage, William F. Poe Garage, and the Fernando Noriega Jr./Palm Avenue Garage.
+In such cases, we are unable to offer van-accessible spaces and therefore must offer an equivalent solution in a nearby surface lot or on-street space.
+Please be advised that the following garages do offer an appropriate height for van-accessible parking spaces: Pam Iorio Parking Garage, William F. Poe Garage, and the Fernando Noriega Jr./Palm Avenue Garage.
 If a driver with a disability requires assistance or meets the following qualifications: